AlexandreFerreir/University-Projects/README.md

 # University-Projects

-This repository contains a collection of projects that I have worked on during my time at [University Name].
+This repository contains a collection of projects that I have worked on during my time at University of Coimbra.